 Kayne Anderson NextGen Energy & Infrastructure Provides Unaudited Balance Sheet Information and Announces its Net Asset Value and Asset Coverage Ratios at November 30, 2022

-/EIN News/ -- HOUSTON, Dec.
-02, 2022 (GLOBE NEWSWIRE) -- Kayne Anderson NextGen Energy & Infrastructure, Inc. (the “Fund”) (NYSE: KMF) today provided a summary unaudited statement of assets and liabilities and announced its net asset value and asset coverage ratios under the Investment Company Act of 1940 (the “1940 Act”) as of November 30, 2022.
+HOUSTON, Dec.
+02, 2022 (GLOBE NEWSWIRE) -- Kayne Anderson NextGen Energy & Infrastructure, Inc. (the "Fund") KMF today provided a summary unaudited statement of assets and liabilities and announced its net asset value and asset coverage ratios under the Investment Company Act of 1940 (the "1940 Act") as of November 30, 2022.

 As of November 30, 2022, the Fund's net assets were $463.6 million and its net asset value per share was $9.82.
 As of November 30, 2022, the Fund's asset coverage ratio under the 1940 Act with respect to senior securities representing indebtedness was 731% and the Fund's asset coverage ratio under the 1940 Act with respect to total leverage (debt and preferred stock) was 481%.